Welcome to our first of the Power BI Tips series.

-As you may already know, it’s super easy to build a chart in Power BI, but it is not so intuitive when it comes to natural sorting of month names.
-When we plot any chart or a table by default we get alphabetical sort ordering, as illustrated below:
+As you may already know, it’s super easy to build a chart in Power BI, but it is not so intuitive when it comes to natural sorting by month name.
+When we plot any chart or a table by default we get alphabetical instead of chronological sort ordering, as illustrated below:

 So how do we get this?

 To achieve this, we need a column that contains month numbers, e.g. 1 – 12.
 Then, you simply sort the ‘MonthName’ column by the ‘MonthNumber’ column, and this will resolve our problem.

 Creating a new column in Power BI desktop that contains the month number:

 Steps as per above illustrations: Fire up Power BI Desktop > edit query > Select your date table > select the date column > Add Column tab > Date button > Month > Month (again) > Select the Home tab > Closed and Apply.

 Sorting a month name column by a month number column: